Why do miscarriages happen?

 There can of course be other reasons for an early miscarriage than abnormal chromosomes; thyroid imbalances, hormonal issues, and blood clotting problems to mention some.
 But since the absolute majority are caused by chromosomal issues, other reasons are normally not investigated until you have suffered several miscarriages in a row (the risk of chromosomal issues being at play decreases the more miscarriages you go through) unless you already know you have an underlying health condition.
-You can read more about miscarriage investigations that are done after several consecutive miscarriages here.

-Potential reasons for late miscarriages
+Potential reasons for late miscarriage

 Late miscarriages can be due to chromosomal and genetic factors just like early miscarriages.
 But compared to early miscarriages, late miscarriages more often have another reason.
 Potential reasons are:

 - Long term health issues

 You can read more about each of these potential causes as well as recurrent miscarriages in Tilly's app.
 There's also a checklist to bring to your doctor's appointment to make sure you get a correct investigation in case of recurrent miscarriages.

 Evangelia Elenis, MD, PhD.

 This text is fact checked by Evangelia Elenis, MD, PhD.
 Dr. Elenis is a chief physician in Obstetrics and Gynecology, and a subspecialist in Reproductive Medicine.
 She is a PhD and affiliated researcher at Uppsala University with postdoctoral studies at Harvard Medical School.